 After I was done with all the attractions I really wanted to try, our energy levels were pretty depleted, so we ate the onigiri and sandwiches his sweet mother made for us, and continued on to other attractions.
 Strangely enough, speaking of the food we snuck in, there was no security checks at all, though every blog I had read mentioned that there would be.
 Well, it is a good thing, for park food is always overpriced.

-Stomachs filled, we went to take The Amazing Adventures of Spiderman, since it was around the corner, and though I have taken it before, it was still as thrilling as I remembered.
+Stomachs filled, we went to take The Amazing Adventures of Spiderman, since it was around the corner, and though I have taken it before, the adrenaline-packed 4D ride was still as thrilling as I remembered.

 After that, it was straight to Minion Park.
-I have actually never watched Despicable Me, much less the Minion films, but I know a bit of these famous yellow monsters.
+I have actually never watched Despicable Me, much less the Minion films, but I do know a bit of these famous yellow monsters.
+If you have three little nephews like me, it’s a little hard to ignore their shared obsession with the Minion language.
 Though the wait for Despicable Me Minion Mayhem was about 90 minutes (the longest we have waited), it was easily the most entertaining wait with multiple videos introducing the movies and fun questionnaires on the screen.
 The ride itself was very entertaining and immersive too.
 And the Minion Park, though compact, was very vibrant and colorful, as boisterous as you would think the world of Minions would be.

 Then we headed to Hollywood Dream – The Ride – Backdrop.
 It was apparently the ride that revived that now very much thriving business of USJ.
 And oddly enough, more people were lining for the normal Hollywood Dream Ride.
 The waiting time was about 30 minutes for this attraction.

-So we ended our lucky day in USJ playing 6 rides and watching 2 shows.
-That’s pretty awesome, considering that we didn’t purchase Express Pass.
+So we ended our lucky day in Universal Studios without Express Pass playing 6 rides and watching 2 shows.
+Considering the fact that we didn’t purchase Express Pass, I think it was pretty damn worthwhile.
 We skipped the night parade, so I can’t say if it’s good, but I have never been that into parade shows.
 The only thing I wish I could have seen was the fireworks at Hogwarts, but just at the moment we left, the rain turned into a heavy downpour so we might not have seen it even if we stayed.